Arab League boycott of Israel: Foreign reactions to the boycott

 Of all the Western countries, only the United Kingdom has not passed legislation against the Arab boycott.
 Despite this, many companies in Western nations practice some degree of compliance with the boycott.

 Japan was the industrialized nation that complied most with the boycott.
-As a result, Israel–Japan relations have been limited until the 1990s.
+As a result, Israel–Japan relations were limited until the 1990s.

 Notable targets of the blacklist

 People

 The following is a list of notable people who were at any time blacklisted in the Arab world.